 With its new Constitution, Hungary has withdrawn the right of the Constitutional Court to audit budget-related laws.
 If the debt is greater than half the country's total gross domestic product, the Constitutional Court may not examine the constitutionality of legislation on the budget in the context of fundamental rights.
-The exceptions are issues relating to life and human dignity, the right to private life, freedom of thought, conscience and religion, and the arbitrary deprivation of nationality.38 public debt - calculated in HUF - shall be defined in the Budgetary Act such that its growth over the previous year does not exceed half the difference between expected inflation and expected real GDP.40
+The exceptions are issues relating to life and human dignity, the right to private life, freedom of thought, conscience and religion, and the arbitrary deprivation of nationality.

-The budget rule introduced in the Constitution was supplemented by a debt formula regulated by the so-called stability act39, which shall, however, only come into force for the budget planning 2016.
-According to the formula of the stability act, the planned
+The budget rule introduced in the Constitution was supplemented by a debt formula regulated by the so-called stability act, which shall, however, only come into force for the budget planning 2016.
+According to the formula of the stability act, the planned public debt - calculated in HUF - shall be defined in the Budgetary Act such that its growth over the previous year does not exceed half the difference between expected inflation and expected real GDP. $^{40}$